Police chief clings to his job after losing confidence of Home Secretary

 Shadow home secretary Chris Philp challenged this point, telling the Commons: “She must stop pretending to have no power and actually act.”

-Peter Prinsley, Labour MP and member of the Home Affairs Committee, suggested Mr Foster’s response had amounted to “gaslighting”.
+Dr Peter Prinsley, Labour MP and member of the Home Affairs Committee, suggested Mr Foster’s response had amounted to “gaslighting” after he reportedly criticised MPs for allegedly briefing journalists before the committee’s inquiry concludes.

-Asked about the suggestion that MPs were in some way biased against Mr Guildford, Mr Prinsley told Times Radio: “You know, I think there’s an expression called gaslighting.
+Asked about the suggestion that MPs were in some way biased against Mr Guildford, Dr Prinsley told Times Radio: “You know, I think there’s an expression called gaslighting.

 “I think that’s actually probably gaslighting, because I think that the absolute, the opposite thing is going to probably turn out to be true.”

-Mr Foster has said he wants to question Mr Guildford at a meeting of his accountability and governance board on January 27.
+Mr Foster has said he wants to question Mr Guildford at a meeting of his accountability and governance board held in public on January 27.

 He acknowledged the “significant strength of feeling” about the issue, adding: “In consideration of these matters, it is vital that all involved act in accordance with due process and the law at all times.”